uie-com/cc-pdf/README.md

 This service provides a permanent PDF link for any Google Doc.
 The links act as live mirrors — instead of storing static copies, they fetch the newest version of the Google Doc and serve it as a downloadable PDF on request.

+Google Docs will provide PDF copies of documents, but only in a custom viewer that cannot be accessed in certain environments.

 **Example use cases:**
-- Sharing always-fresh documentation or reports.
+- Sharing documents to government or restricted networking environments.
 - Embedding live-updating PDFs in dashboards or newsletters.
 - Automating PDF distribution workflows from collaborative documents.